Courses consist of two parts:

 a. the Intensive 6-12 person Course of four hours a day, 20 hours a week, plus one additional individual hour for himself or herself each day, i.e. five hours of additional one-to-one instruction per week at the same price;

 b. the Intensive 6-12 person Course of four hours a day, 20 hours a week, , at the lower price of the intensive 6-12 people course;

 c.
 2 individual hours per day instead of a group course at the same price.
 Please indicate the likely alternative preferred.

 These are courses for those learning Italian for professional purposes or specific cultural aims.
 This specialised teaching offers: an intensive course of four hours each day for 6-12 persons, 20 hours a week in a group, plus daily one-hour individual lessons on a particular subject, giving an additional five one-to-one hours a week.

-This course prepares the student for the admission examination to Italian universities, and also provides preparation for Erasmus students.
+This course prepares students for the admission examinations for the different Italian faculties and also provides preparation for Erasmus students.

 These courses prepare tourist guides and those in the tourist agency, hotel and restaurant fields.

 These courses for those with cultural or professional interests in the Arts.
 They include sessions with professors of Bologna University.

 These courses are for students and others specifically interested in Italian literature and its history.
 They include sessions with critics and writers.

 These courses are aimed at architects interested in history of architecture, in problems of restoration work and latest developments in Italian architecture.
 They include guided tours with a history expert in Italian architecture.